RoyalHaskoningDHV/darrow-poc/README.md

     return UnitTag(Unit("STAH", "DISCHARGE_STATION", True), Tag("DISCHARGE"))
 ```

 The method `get_target_template()` returns either a `UnitTagTemplate` or a `UnitTag` and thereby specifies the _target_ variable of our machine learning model.
 The latter is somewhat simpler and used in this example.
 We basically specify the connection between our target unit, which has `unit_code='STAH'` and `unit_type_code='DISCHARGE_STATION'`, and the timeseries or sensor data we would like to get, which is given by the `tag` `"DISCHARGE"`.
 The unit information can be seen also in the rooted tree above.
-The tag label refers to the `TYPE` used in the data (TODO: Is that true?).
+The tag label refers to the `TYPE` used in the data (TODO: Is that true? - CHeck with Jesse!
+It seems that for a given Tag or TagType there is a mapping from specific keys (like Discharge) to values in the databse, which can be slightly different.
+I do not fully understand why this is needed, shouldn't the hierarchy be all you need to find all e.g. DISCHARGE units?
+Why can't we use that information to query from the db hierarchy?
+Is it because we need the db to get the hierarhcy in the first place?).

 Next let's look at the `get_data_config_template()` method, which determines what data to select for our machine learning model besides the target.